Sanford Health Behavioral Health Center

 The class focuses on rethinking your drinking, laws on DWI and victim impact.
-The class is offered the first Friday of alternating months, 9 a.m-4 p.m. with a 30- minute lunch break.
-The cost is $150 due at the time of the class.
+The class is offered the third Friday of alternating months, 9 a.m-4 p.m. with a 30- minute lunch break.
+The cost is $150 due at the start of the class.
 Certificates are given upon completion.
 Pre-registration is required.
-To register or for more information please contact the administrative assistant at the Park Rapids office at (218) 732-7266.
+To register or for more information please contact the administrative assistant at (218) 333-2200.

 Program for Addiction Recovery (PAR)

 The Program for Addiction Recovery is a structured substance abuse outpatient treatment program.
 Assessment, treatment planning and group therapy services related to co-occurring disorders are provided in conjunction with substance abuse treatment.
-PAR is offered in both Bemidji and Park Rapids locations.
-PAR also offers culturally specific services for Native Americans.
+PAR is offered in Bemidji at our 722 15th St. location.